ALDI Logo

 Aldi Foods Logo 1970

-In 1970 the company name ALDI was used in the emblem for the first time.
+In 1970, the company name ALDI was first used in the emblem.
 It was a concise logo in a dark blue rectangle.
-The sans serif letters, written in upper case, placed in a thin white frame conveyed the idea of the company’s policy itself – and discreetly.
+The sans-serif uppercase letters, set in a thin white frame, discreetly conveyed the company’s policy.
 It was used this way for 13 years.

 1983 – 2006